[Photo by geishaboy500 (CC BY 2.0).]

 (21) A Cross pattern is a square plus the four squares directly up, down, left, and right from it.
 An X pattern is a square plus the four touching it diagonally.
 Choose any square that is not on an edge of the hundred board.
 Find its Cross and X patterns, and add up their sums.
 Can you explain why they add up to the same number?
 Can you find any other patterns that work that way?
 Can you figure out how to predict the Cross or X pattern sum for any number?

 (21.5) Find the Cross and X patterns for a date on this month’s calendar.
 How are these the same as on a hundred board?
 How are they different?

 (23) Play Gomoku, also known as Five-in-a-Row, on a printed hundred chart.
 Use a wide-tip marker to make Xs and Os, or use pennies and nickels to mark the squares.
-On each turn, the player must make up a calculation that equals the number in the square he wants to mark.
+The first player to mark a connected row (no gaps) of five squares in any direction wins.
+Optional: On each turn, the player must make up a calculation that equals the number in the square he wants to mark.

 (23.5) If you enjoy Gomoku, you can download a freeware version here.
 But it doesn’t come with a hundred chart.

 Can you think of anything else to do with a hundred chart?
 Add your ideas in the comments section below, and I’ll post the best ones here:

 (24) Give the Dog a Bone is an online game.
 Can your student find 10 bones (numbers) on a blank hundred chart before the time runs out?
 [Hat tip: Amy at Early Bird Homeschool.]
 This site has gone bust, and not even the Wayback Machine could make it work again.
 Ah, well … my kids never liked timed math, anyway.